cortex-js/cortexjs.io/docs/mathfield/04-matrix.md

-**To insert a matrix using the context menu** select the **Insert Matrix** menu item,  then select the number of rows and columsn of the matrix.
+**To insert a matrix using the context menu** select the **Insert Matrix** menu, then select the number of rows and columns of the matrix.

 ## Matrix Borders